-Figure 12 – View of L1 ETMY, looking from the corner station.
-The Pcal transmitter pylon is on the right with the short Optical Lever transmitter pylon in the middle and the tall Optical Lever receiver pylon (which also houses the Pcal receiver module) shown on the left.
-Table 2
+Figure 12 – View of L1 ETMX, looking from the corner station.
+The Pcal transmitter pylon is on the left with the Pcal camera housing just above it.
+The tall Optical Lever receiver pylon (which also houses the Pcal receiver module) shown on the right.

+The “handedness” of the six Pcal configurations is tabulated in Table 2.
+The layout of the Pcal transmitter module has been designed to easily switch between a right-handed and left-handed configuration by simply rotating two mirror mounts.